 As the current lock-down situation continues, there has been no wheelchair skills training taking place.
-In order to keep my mind busy, alongside home schooling my son, I connected with Bucks Adult Learning to do a Creative Writing course.
+To keep my mind busy, alongside homeschooling my son, I connected with Bucks Adult Learning to do a Creative Writing course.
 I have written a few pieces as the course tutor has asked.
-I don’t feel some of them need to be listed to my blog, some maybe?
+I don’t feel some of them need to be listed on my blog, maybe?
 But one I do like is my version of the Three Little Pigs.
 I hope you like it and please feel free to let me know what you thought in the comments.

 The three little pigs were siblings, one was big, one was small and one wore medium size clothes.

 They all lived separately in different sized accommodation.
 The oldest pig lived in a grand house on the hill, the small youngest, lived in a skinny barge on the river and the middle size pig lived in a two berth caravan on the edge of a farmers field.

 One day the wolf visited the village the pigs lived in.
 Dressed in his Sunday best he had come from Hungary.
 He was walking through the quiet town square, with the sun on his back, when he saw the three sitting in pig squeal outside the Slop House.
 He walked over, liking his lips thinking about a bacon sandwich.

 On seeing him walk towards them as he reached for his cutlery he carried in his backpack, the three brothers decided to run.
 They scrambled in separate directions towards their individual homes leaving muddy trotter prints in their wake.

 Looking from gammon steak, to bacon sandwich to a pork sausage, the wolf was unsure who to chase.